 Common Characteristics of Dysfunctional Families

-Dysfunctional families have several characteristics in common which showcase the infelicitous dynamics between family members and their attitude towards each other.
+Dysfunctional families have several characteristics in common, which showcase the unfortunate dynamics between family members, and their attitude towards each other.

-Here is what its like to be in a dysfunctional family:
+This is what it looks like to be in a dysfunctional family:

 1. Lack of communication

-Members of a dysfunctional family do not know how to openly communicate with one another and often have serious communication problems.
-They sweep issues under the carpet and never discuss them.
-They do not create a healthy conducive environment for discussion and often shout or have huge screaming fights.
-Family members do not listen to each other and usually resort to other ways of communication.
+Members of a dysfunctional family do not know how to openly communicate with one another, and often have serious communication problems.
+They sweep issues under the carpet, and never discuss them.
+They do not create a healthy environment for discussions, and often shout or have screaming fights.
+Family members do not listen to each other, and usually resort to other ways of communication.

 2. Lacking Empathy

-In a family which is dysfunctional, there is no empathy, or a very little of it.
-It is to such an extent that the children feel bad about themselves.
-There is no unconditional love and issues are always subjected to behaviour corrections even when it’s not necessary, and the child has only made a small mistake.
-There is no room for error which creates a claustrophobic environment which leads to a constant fear of failure in children.
+In a family which is dysfunctional, there is no empathy, or very little of it.
+Children will end up feeling bad about themselves.
+There is no unconditional love, and issues are always subjected to behaviour corrections, even when it’s not necessary or the child has made only a small mistake.
+There is no room for error, which creates a claustrophobic environment, which leads to a constant fear of failure in children.

 3. Prone to Addiction

-Children who have witnessed their parents being addicted to drugs, smoking or alcohol often as adults end up using such substances to cope up with life.
+Children who have witnessed their parents being addicted to drugs, smoking or alcohol, often as adults end up using such substances to cope with life.

 4. Mental Issues

 Children who grow up watching adults around them suffering from mental illnesses and personality disorders often do not know how to cope or behave like adults.
-They also have a tendency to suffer from the same illnesses due to genetic predisposition.
+They also have a tendency to suffer from the same illnesses, due to a genetic predisposition.

 5. Controlling Behaviour

-Sometimes when parents exert an extra amount of control in children’s life, stifling their ability to grow, they also end up not encouraging good behaviour.
-This kind of control can lead to self-doubt in children when it comes to their abilities and also creates trust issues.
+Sometimes, when parents exert excessive control in their children’s lives, stifling their ability to grow, they also end up not encouraging good behaviour.
+This kind of control can lead to self-doubt in children when it comes to their abilities, and also creates trust issues.

-Parents often end up putting pressure on their kids to perform and when that pressure becomes excessive, it leads to dysfunctional behaviour in them.
-Fear of failure is triggered and the children intend to grow up to be perfectionists.
+Parents often end up putting pressure on their kids to perform, and when that pressure becomes excessive, it leads to dysfunctional behaviour in them.
+Fear of failure is triggered, and the children inevitably grow up to be perfectionists.

-Children growing up in a dysfunctional family are constantly criticized for their abilities or lack of them and are berated for all their actions.
-Parents are often condescending, patronizing and mean instilling a sense of helplessness and lack of belief in the child leading to a low self-esteem.
+Children growing up in a dysfunctional family are constantly criticised for their abilities – or lack of them – and are berated for all their actions.
+Parents are often condescending, patronising, and mean, instilling a sense of helplessness and lack of belief in the child, leading to low self-esteem.

 8. Lack of Independence and Privacy

-Parents constantly invade a child’s privacy and smother them to ensure that they have zero independence when it comes to decisions in a dysfunctional family.
-They need to check at all times what the kids are doing and do not have honest communication or rules about it.
+Parents may constantly invade a child’s privacy, and smother them to ensure that they have zero independence when it comes to decisions in a dysfunctional family.
+They need to check at all times what the kids are doing, and do not have honest communication or rules about it.